eltoroit/ETCopyData/README.md

 3. Change directory `cd ETCopyData`
 4. Install npm modules: `npm install --production`
 5. Link the plugin: `sfdx plugins:link .`

+## 2024-03-12 Update

+The SFDX architecture changed, and I have not had the time to fix the error.
+But there is a way out, so I have been using this as a solution in the mean time.
+I will try to find some time and fix this properly, but in the mean time this is how you can solve this.
+I kow this is not the best answer... but it's an answer :-)

+1. Install SFDX CLI in your project: `npm i sfdx-cli@7.209.6`
+2. Use the local SFDX version with ETCopyData
+    - Export Data: "./node_modules/sfdx-cli/bin/run ETCopyData export --configfolder ./@ELTOROIT/data --loglevel trace --json",
+    - Import Data: "./node_modules/sfdx-cli/bin/run ETCopyData import --configfolder ./@ELTOROIT/data --loglevel trace --json",
+    - Delete Data: "./node_modules/sfdx-cli/bin/run ETCopyData delete --configfolder ./@ELTOROIT/data --loglevel trace --json"

 # Documentation